Ashu-hub/All-About-Java/JavaMemoryManagementAndGarbageCollections.md

 *Q) JIT(Just in Time) compilation:- *

-	Way to converting ByteCode to native machine language for execution has a huge amount of impact on the Speed.
+	Way to converting ByteCode to native machine language for execution, it has a huge amount of impact on the Speed.
 These ByteCode have to be interpreted further in machine instructions.
 	Interpreting the bytecode affects the speed of execution.
 	In order to improve performance JIT compilers interacts with JVM at runtime and complied suitable bytecode sequence into native machine code.
 	Some of the Optimization perfored by JIT are:-